-Filled with chicken, lemon, orzo, and spinach – some of my favorite flavors – it is both filling and cozy while also being light.
+It’s loaded with chicken, fresh lemon, tender orzo, and spinach making it filling and cozy too.

 I was originally going to make this a slow cooker soup (and you still could), but it comes together in about 30 minutes on the stovetop.